albi-c/ale/README.md

 Simple text editor

 ## How to run?
-Just simple run main.py and it should work
+On Linux or MacOS run main.py or run installer and then write "ale" into terminal.

+On Windows, use main.exe.